-Glasgow’s attractions are of great popularity among international students.
+Glasgow’s student attractions are of great popularity.
 They can enjoy a quick visit to the Kelvingrove Museum, where they sometimes offer free tours.
 Glasgow science centre is another student attraction that is highly suitable for science major students.
 Some of the other attractions include; Glasgow Film Theatre, Riverside Museum, and The Mitchell Library.

 Getting around Glasgow is very easy.
 If you are a student going to Glasgow for the first time, you can download the Traveline Scotland app, where you can find all types of transportation information.
 There is also a smartcard for daily transportation via the subway and there is The SPT "Roundabout" ticket, which allows you unlimited trips in one day.
 Glasgow’s subway line is called Clockwork Orange; it is the third oldest subway in the world.
 It got its name from the circular shape of the stations on the map.
 You can find the detailed map of the stations on SPT’s website, the main company that runs the subway right now.
 Bus lines are also available all over the city.

 Glasgow has several major train stations and is only 4 hours to London and 2 hours to Manchester.
 It is also only between 30-45 minutes to Stirling and Edinburgh making it easy to travel to other cities within the UK.
 More importantly, Glasgow has an International airport allowing students and young professionals to fly to or from Glasgow from many international destinations in Europe, the Middle East, Asia and North America.